Last Updated on by

 How to Make Quick Pickled Red Onions

-Making these Quick Pickled Red Onions couldn’t be any easier.
+Making these Quick Pickled Red Onions couldn’t be any easier and just takes a few minutes!
 Here’s how you’ll make them in four easy steps:

-- Dissolve the salt and sugar in the two vinegars.
+- Mix the salt and sugar in the vinegar.
 I like to use a mixture of distilled white vinegar and either white wine vinegar, rice wine vinegar (my favorite!), or white balsamic vinegar.
-Equal parts salt and sugar help balance the flavor from the vinegars.
+Equal parts salt and sugar dissolved into the vinegar mixture help balance the flavors.

 - Thinly slice the red onions.
-You’ll want to slice these very thin, like 1/8″.
+You’ll want to slice the red onions very thin, like 1/8″.
 I use a mandolin to slice the onions.
-I cut them into half moons so they don’t tangle and are easier to separate, but you can keep them in circles if you prefer.
+I prefer to cut them into half circles so they don’t tangle as much, but if you prefer you can keep the onions in full circles!

 - Boil the water.
 Hot water will quickly cook the onions and smells so much better than boiling vinegar!
-Once the water comes to a boil, you’ll pour the hot water over the onions to quickly and gently cook them.
+Once the water comes to a boil, you’ll pour the hot water over the onions to quickly and gently cook them so they absorb the flavors much more .
 I use an over-the-sink colander to do this.

 - Soak the onions in the vinegar mixture.
 For best flavor, these need to soak for at least 30 minutes before they’re ready to serve.
 You can also add herbs and spices at this time, like red pepper flakes for heat, whole peppercorns, or coriander seeds.
 I think these are best a few days after making them!